Distinguished Administrator Award Rubric | WKCTC

 CV

-Is it complete.
-(Please see the bullets under the CV heading in the Distinguished Administrator Nominee application.)
-Examples of certificates, leadership, awards and professional development.
-If you have five of the nine bullets under the CV heading in the Distinguished Administrator Nominee application.
+Examples of certifications, leadership, awards, and professional development Five of the nine bullets under the CV heading in the Distinguished Administrator nominee application

 Leadership in the Community, School, and District